Dionysus7777777/Dionysus7777777.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I’m Jingran Zhang, an undergraduate student at Jiangnan University, affiliated with the [Key Laboratory of Advanced Process Control for Light Industry, Ministry of Education](https://apcli.jiangnan.edu.cn/).
-Since July 2024, I have been a visiting student in the [Motor and Motion-Control Laboratory at ShanghaiTech University](https://faculty.sist.shanghaitech.edu.cn/chenjh/), under the supervision of Prof. Jiahao Chen.
+Since July 2024, I have been a visiting student in the [Motor and Motion-Control Laboratory](https://faculty.sist.shanghaitech.edu.cn/chenjh/) at ShanghaiTech University, under the supervision of Prof. Jiahao Chen.

 I am interested in neural networks, deep learning, invariant extended Kalman filtering, robotic reinforcement learning, and nonlinear control.
-Currently, I have published two articles, with two more currently under submission.
+I have published two articles, with two more currently under submission.
 For more details, please refer to my CV and publications.

 I am seeking Master/PhD opportunities in control science and engineering for the 2026 semester.